 The idea is to iterate each point on the complex plane as if you were drawing a standard Mandelbrot set, with a given maximun iteration count limit.
 Each iterated point will follow an orbit as usual, and what we are going to do is to detect all the escaping orbits and record each point of such orbits in a density map.
 So, as with the IFS fractals, we initialize a buffer to zero and we increment each pixel of the buffer each time a point of a escaping orbit falls in it.
 We would ideally want to uniformly sample the complex plane.
 This means that we don't get the correct image until we completely sample the plane.
-Instead, to have a progressive image construction and so that the final look get's apparent earlyer a stochastic sampling can be used, quite like in the Montecarlo-Integration based raytracers.
+What you probably want to do is to implement this as a progressive renderer, so that you can get a sense of the final look gets while it gets computed, quite like in a Montecarlo based raytracers.

 In any case, after a few million iterated points we get our density map ready.
 We have to play with a few transfers functions as usual to convert this density map into a nice grey level image.
-I normally use a rooting function (like square to cubic), and a contrast increasing function after (like a smoothstep(), or something like that).
+I normally use some rooting function (like square or a cubic), and a contrast increasing function after (like a smoothstep(), or something like that).

 This of course creates a grey level image.
-As Melinda explains, a simple trick is to repeat the process two more times with different maximun-iterations limit.
-That way you get three monochorome images that you can combine into the red, green and blue channels to get your color image.
+As Melinda explains, a simple trick is to repeat the process two more times with different maximum-iterations limit.
+That way you get three monochrome images that you can combine into the red, green and blue channels to get your color image.

-The software to render these images was as usual very small and simple, I didi it in 2006.
-A C applicacion working without any multithreading or SIMD.
+The software to render these images was as usual very small and simple, I did it in 2006.
+A C application working without any multithreading or SIMD.
 The density buffer was done in 32 bit integer per color component, to avoid overflows.
 That means I used one gigabyte of memory for the 12000x7200 images I rendered.

 The conversion from this 96 bit density map to a color image was done in a second step with a different application.
 This allowed me to tune the transfer functions very quickly without recomputing all the densities each time.

 For the images on this page I used random sampling like in Montecarlo methods.
-I got some problems first with the random number generator, because the 2^31 period that the standard random (congruential) number generators in the C libraries was not enought to uniformly sample the plane before I got reiterated points.
-In the Numerical Recipes book I found few 10^18 genrators (much better!). however even that was not good enough, so I changed the random number generator once more to make sure I didn't end up with a biased image.
-I used MT19937 generator that has 2^19937 period (astronomical period as their autors -Takuji Nishimura and Makoto Matsumoto - say).
+I got some problems first with the random number generator, because the 2^31 period that the standard random (congruential) number generators in the C libraries was not enough to uniformly sample the plane before I got reiterated points.
+In the Numerical Recipes book I found few 10^18 period generators (much better!). however even that was not good enough, so I changed the random number generator once more to make sure I didn't end up with a biased image.
+I used MT19937 generator that has 2^19937 period (astronomical period as their authors -Takuji Nishimura and Makoto Matsumoto - say).

 Based on the same idea, I decided to try a kind of genetic algorithm to choose my sampling points, and indeed I also got dense images for previously loooooong to render regions of the Mandelbrot set.
 But again, I got very biased images so I decided not to go in that direction.
 So I guess that if I even come back to the Budhabrot algorithm, I will have to review the Metropolis code.